icopy-site/awesome-cn/docs/awesome/awesome-generative-ai.md

 - [Synthesia](https://www.synthesia.io/) - Create videos from plain text in minutes.
 - [Rephrase AI](https://www.rephrase.ai/) - Rephrase's technology enables hyper-personalized video creation at scale that drive engagement and business efficiencies.
 - [Hour One](https://hourone.ai/) - Turn text into video, featuring virtual presenters, automatically.
-- [D-ID](https://www.d-id.com/) - Create and interact with talking avatars at the touch of a button.
 - [Colossyan](https://www.colossyan.com/) - Learning & Development focused video creator.
 Use AI avatars to create educational videos in multiple languages.
 - [Fliki](https://fliki.ai/) - Create text to video and text to speech content with ai powered voices in minutes.
 - [Pictory](https://pictory.ai/) - Pictory's powerful AI enables you to create and edit professional quality videos using text.
 - [Pika](https://pika.art/) - An idea-to-video platform that brings your creativity to motion.
-- [HeyGen](https://app.heygen.com/) - Turn scripts into talking videos with customizable AI avatars in minutes.
 - [Sora](https://openai.com/sora) - An AI model that can create realistic and imaginative scenes from text instructions.
 - [Luma Dream Machine](https://lumalabs.ai/dream-machine) - An AI model that makes high quality, realistic videos fast from text and images.
 - [Infinity AI](https://infinity.ai/) - Infinity is a video foundation model that allows you to craft your characters and then bring them to life.
 - [KLING AI](https://klingai.com/) - Tools for creating imaginative images and videos.

+### Avatars

+- [D-ID](https://www.d-id.com/) - Create and interact with talking avatars at the touch of a button.
+- [HeyGen](https://app.heygen.com/) - Turn scripts into talking videos with customizable AI avatars in minutes.
+- [RenderNet](https://rendernet.ai/) - RenderNet AI is a tool for generating images and videos, providing control over character design, composition, and style.

 ### Animation